Kansas City Royals Odds

 Many futures bets can also be described as prop bets.
 You can find MLB prop bets for individual games in addition to these season-long props.
 Some examples are:

-• How many hits plus walks Benintendi will record in the game.
+• How many hits plus walks Perez will record in the game.

 • A spread market for the first five innings of the game.

-• Total strikeouts for Zack Greinke in his start.
+• Total strikeouts for Seth Lugo in his start.

 Royals stats leaders